Calmar-lab/MOVIE-RECOMMENDATION-SYSTEM-PROJECT/README.md

 The MovieLens Recommendation System project aims to develop a recommendation system that provides personalized movie suggestions to users based on their past ratings.
 The goal is to predict and recommend the top 5 movies that a user is likely to enjoy.
 Leveraging the MovieLens dataset, which contains 100,000 user ratings, this project applies collaborative filtering techniques to recommend movies that align with user preferences based on their rating history.

 ## Business Understanding
+The project aims to develop a personalized movie recommendation system using the MovieLens dataset.
+With an ever-growing library of movies, users often struggle to find content that aligns with their preferences.
+This recommendation system leverages collaborative filtering to predict user ratings and suggest the top 5 movies for each user based on their past interactions.

+  ### Objectives

+   .Conduct thorough exploratory data analysis (EDA) to understand user preferences and rating trends.

+   .Develop a recommendation system that provides personalized movie recommendations based on user ratings.

+   .Implement collaborative filtering and content-based approaches to improve recommendation accuracy.

+   .Evaluate the recommendation system using appropriate performance metrics to ensure relevance and accuracy.

+   .Provide actionable insights to stakeholders to enhance user satisfaction and engagement strategies.

 ## Data Understanding
 The dataset used in this project is sourced from the GroupLens Research team, titled "MovieLens Latest Small Dataset."
 It is a CSV-based dataset containing user ratings, movie information, and additional features relevant for building a recommendation system.
 You can access it here: [MovieLens Dataset](https://grouplens.org/datasets/movielens/latest/).
 The data are contained in the files `links.csv`, `movies.csv`, `ratings.csv` and `tags.csv`.